hejnym/autotest-bundle/README.md

 }
 ```

+** Codeception is stricter with login - different authenticators (api keys) will not work out of the box.**

 Extension
 ------------
 The used path resolver is simple - it just adds defaults  to the path and takes only GET method that does not